kindrowboat/kindrobot.ca/content/post/2023-01-06-README-depressive-episode.md

 ### if you're a coworker or manager

 I'm generally going to be less productive when I'm depressed.
-I may call of work (sometimes explicitly for mental health, other times as a general "not feeling well.")
+I may call off work (sometimes explicitly for mental health, other times as a general "not feeling well.")
 I'll likely be less engaged in meetings and may have my camera off in video meetings.
 I may request to reschedule 1:1s.
 I'll be less likely to